joepk90/graphql-editor/README.md

 It has also only been tested when used to extend existing schema (these are configuration settings in the backend project).

 ## TODOs
-- [x] It seems autocomplete is working, but it could be improved - onChange logic tested, but more investigation would be worthwhile
-- It seems that when a Type is extended, all the data for that type gets faked… Can this be prevented?
-Can we return real data and faked data for a type?
-- Can we move all schema/faker definition logic to the backend, and remove it completely from the front end?
+- [ ] Can we move all schema/faker definition logic to the backend, and remove it completely from the front end?
 Can we request the "fake" schema to use in GraphiQL?

-## Complete
-- [x] It seems autocomplete is working, but it could be improved - onChange logic tested, but more investigation would be worthwhile
+- [ ] Make it possible a Request Headers to Voyager in the browser (unsure why this isn't currently possible)
+- [ ] Improve the editors UX:
+    - Button design and saving feedback
+    - Validation Errors
+    - Autocomple functionality
+---
+## TODOs (for both the backend and front end)\
+- [ ] Setup Dockerfile/Docker Image creation logic
+- [ ] Setup Github Actions workflows
+- [ ] Setup new Repository with just a Docker Compose file that pulls the images and runs the service